kiwicopple/paul.copplest.one/docs/blog/agile.md

 If you've been using agile methodologies in your company, you'll probably be shocked to read the core values.
 People over processes?
 That doesn't sound much like the agile shops I worked in.
 Responding to change?
 Most companies stubbornly force teams to use their "one true agile".

-OK, I'll admit "contract negotiation" isn't a common activity in startups, but if you adapt the third value to "listen to your customers" then you've got a pretty solid set of values for managing a software team.
+I'll admit "contract negotiation" isn't a common activity in startups, but if you adapt the third value to "listen to your customers" then you've got a solid set of values for managing a software team.

 Notice as well what *isn't* there.
 It doesn't say you have to do any specific process.
 In fact it's not far off telling you the opposite: throw away the processes, plans, and structure; expect change and let your people guide the way.